Downey, California: 18th century to World War II

 The Rancho Los Nietos passed to Manuel Nieto's four children upon his death and remained intact until 1833 when his heirs petitioned Mexican Governor José Figueroa to partition the property.
-The northwestern portion of the original rancho, comprising the Downey-Norwalk area, was granted as Rancho Santa Gertrudes to Josefa Cota, the widow of Manuel's son, Antonio Nieto.
+The northwestern portion of the original rancho, comprising the Downey-Norwalk area, was granted as Rancho Santa Gertrudes to Josefa Cota, the widow of Manuel Nieto's son, Antonio Nieto.
 At approximately 21,000 acre, Santa Gertrudes was itself a sizable rancho and contained the old Nietos homestead, which was a center of social life east of the pueblo of Los Angeles.
-After the Mexican–American War concluded in 1848, many of the Californio ranchos were obtained by affluent Anglo-Americans who were immigrating west under the United States manifest destiny doctrine, and marrying into established Californio Spanish families.
-This migration was distinct from that prompted by the California Gold Rush farther north.

 Dairy was a major industry in Downey.
 The Central Milk Agency marketed the milk for "seven hundred dairymen whose dairy herds range from thirty to two thousand head" with the value of the products marketed in excess of $1,000,000 per month.

 Some of Downey's settlers came from Ireland.
 Downey was founded by and named for the former and youngest ever governor of California, John Gately Downey, who was born in Ireland.
 Although he was an Irish Democrat, he supported the Republican Lincoln in his efforts to keep the Union intact during the American Civil War.
 He pioneered the modern subdivision with land he acquired between the Rio Hondo and the San Gabriel River, in about 1865.
-Downey was convinced that oranges would flourish in Southern California, so he imported several varieties, and therefore set in motion what became one of the state's biggest cash crops.
-In conjunction with the construction of the Tehachapi Loop, the Southern Pacific Railroad arrived in 1873.
+Downey was convinced that oranges would flourish in Southern California, importing several varieties, which would result in oranges becoming one of the state's biggest cash crops.

 Gallatin

-Two small settlements were established along the Rio Hondo River - College Settlement and Gallatin, the latter near where today, Paramount Boulevard and Florence Avenue cross.
-In the late 1860s the Gallatin residents built a small school known as the "Little Red Gallatin School House".
-By 1871, it wasn't large enough and a two-story school was built.
+Two small settlements were established along the Rio Hondo River - College Settlement and Gallatin, near where the modern Paramount Boulevard and Florence Avenue cross.
+In the late 1860s, the Gallatin residents built a small school known as the "Little Red Gallatin School House".
+By 1871, it was not large enough and a two-story school was built.
 Gallatin School moved in 1893 to its present site.
 Later, Alameda School and Downey School were built.
-By 1883, College Settlement, Gallatin, and Downey joined together, and with the help of Governor Downey convinced the Southern Pacific Railroad to route through and stop in Downey.
-The new center of activity migrated to the depot area, and this became the center of a new larger Downey, uniting the three previous settlements.
+By 1883, College Settlement, Gallatin and Downey joined and with the help of Governor Downey convinced the Southern Pacific Railroad to route through and stop in Downey.
+The new center of activity migrated to the depot area and this became the center of a new larger Downey, uniting the three previous settlements.